ETC-A/etca-spec/extensions/cache-instructions/README.md

 in which case it _may_ be 0.

 `NO_CACHE_START` is a cache-aligned address which represents the inclusive start of a contiguous range of physical memory addresses which will not be cached when accessed.
 If the privilege extension is present, this is only accessible in system mode.
 This control register is set to 0 on CPU initialization.
-When writing to this control register, the value will be sign extended from the current physical address width to the maxiumum supported physical address width.
-Writing a non-cache-aligned value is _unspecified_ behavior.

 `NO_CACHE_END` is a cache-aligned address which represents the inclusive end of a contiguous range of physical memory addresses which will not be cached when accessed.
 If the privilege extension is present, this is only accessible in system mode.
+This control register is set to `-CACHE_LINE_SIZE` on CPU initialization.

+## Notes on `NO_CACHE_START` and `NO_CACHE_END`

+- The purpose of the initial values for these control registers is to intially disable caching since the location of MMIO is unknown.
-This control register is set to -`CACHE_LINE_SIZE` on CPU initialization.
-When writing to this control register, the value will be sign extended from the current physical address width to the maximum supported physical address width.
-Writing a non-cache-aligned value is _unspecified_ behavior.
+- When writing to this control register, the value will be sign extended from the current physical address width to the maxiumum supported physical address width.
+- Writing a non-cache-aligned value is _unspecified_ behavior

-If `NO_CACHE_START` is larger than `NO_CACHE_END`, the non-cacheable address range wraps past the end of the address space back to the beginning.
+- If `NO_CACHE_START` is larger than `NO_CACHE_END`, the non-cacheable address range wraps past the end of the address space back to the beginning.